divultion/nevern/README.md

 ### In Short
 Nevern is a multi-client, multi-threaded reverse shell written in Go.
 We are aiming for backcompitability with all existing NetCat reverse shells.

 Disclaimer: This reverse shell should only be used in the lawful, remote administration of authorized systems.
 Accessing a computer network without authorization or permission is illegal.
-(Keep yuping ofc y need that to develop your botnet, if so consider giving me some `donations` PLS PLS PLS PLS PLS 🥲)
+(Keep yuping ofc y need that to develop your botnet, if so consider giving me a **[donation](https://github.com/divultion/nevern?tab=readme-ov-file#donations)** PLS PLS PLS PLS PLS 🥲)

 ## How Does It Work?
 `nevern@divultion` server consists of 2 main components: